keikawa/keikawa/README.md

 <img src="https://github.com/keikawa/keikawa/assets/37934321/bac48c37-9dc6-4ac8-a65d-e2768d07fd89" alt="CMOS Operational Amplifier" width="220">

-The class-AB CMOS operational amplifier consumes only 7.7 µA and provides a slew rate of 1 V/µs with a 1-nF load.
+The class-AB CMOS operational amplifier consumes only 7.7 µA and provides a slew rate of 1 V/µs for a 1-nF load.
 Slides for [2021](https://www.ec.ict.e.titech.ac.jp/opamp/2021/contest-all-2021.pdf) and [2020](https://www.ec.ict.e.titech.ac.jp/opamp/2020/contest-all-2020.pdf)

 <!--
 **keikawa/keikawa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.